About Us • Our Staff

 Nicole Seaward

-Director Operations, she/her
+Director of Operations, she/her

 Nicole Seaward is a dynamic force in nonprofit leadership, driven by her passion for building connections and sparking real change in individuals, communities, and organizations alike.